rvalenzuelar/rvalenzuelar.github.io/_blog/2021-07-01-era5-cds-extract-points.md

 Due to a Github building vulneravility, I have removed one `{}` that should enclose the code after `'reanalysis-era5-single-levels'`.
 If you copy/paste this code, you need to add it.

+### Second step

-A finall script is written in `bash`.
+A second script is written in `bash`.
 This script will change the years and parameters requested, so that I will have one file per year and variable (recommended).

 ```bash
 for var in {'t2m','slp'};do